MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/6/index.md

 - [x] The Canadian Securities Administrators (CSA).
 - [ ] The Canada Revenue Agency (CRA).

-> **Explanation:** The CSA is an umbrella organization of Canada’s provincial and territorial securities regulators, fostering harmonized regulations where possible.
+> **Explanation:**( The CSA is an umbrella organization of Canada’s provincial and territorial securities regulators, fostering harmonized regulations where possible.)

----

 ### Why might a target company adopt a “white knight” strategy?